MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-drop-zones.md

 The ability to handle multiple file uploads and designate different page parts as file drop zones provides greater flexibility and usability.
 Developers working on applications or customizations that require multi-file upload functionality add value to organizations by improving productivity and the user experience.

-The following example designates a group and field as file drop zones by referecing the `ProductImageUpload` action property.
+The following example designates a group and field as file drop zones by referencing the `ProductImageUpload` action property.
 The `FileUploadAction` action's `AllowMultipleFiles` property lets you specify whether an action can handle a single file or multiple files.
 The `AllowedFileExtensions` property allows developers to specify the file types that people can drag to a drop zone.
 After you drag one or more files to a group or field on a `HappyDragAndDrop` page, the `OnAction` trigger in the `FileUploadAction` property is called with the list of files.

 ```AL
 > page 50102 HappyDragAndDropPage